-We have applied for the listing of our ordinary shares on The Nasdaq Capital Market under the symbol "EDTK."
+Our ordinary shares have been approved for listing on the Nasdaq Capital Market under the symbol "EDTK."

 Electronic Distribution

 A prospectus in electronic format may be made available on websites or through other online services maintained by the underwriter of this offering, or by its affiliates.
 Other than the prospectus in electronic format, the information on the underwriters' website and any information contained in any other website maintained by an underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriter in its capacity as underwriter, and should not be relied upon by investors.